Updates

 Conditions

-Coarctation of the aorta is a heart defect that is present at birth (congenital).
-It means the aorta is narrower than it should be.
-The aorta is the large artery that carries oxygen-rich (red) blood from the left ventricle to the body.
-This narrowing means that less oxygen-rich blood is sent to the body.
+Coarctation of the aorta is a congenital heart defect in which a portion of the aorta is narrower than it should be.
+The aorta is the major artery carrying oxygen-rich blood from the heart out to the body.

-The amount of narrowing can vary.
+When the aorta is narrowed, less blood can flow through (similar to a clogged pipe).
+The degree of narrowing can range from mild to severe.
+In cases of significant coarctation, surgery is required after birth to repair this defect.
 A child with greater narrowing of the aorta will have more symptoms.
 The symptoms will also be seen at an early age.
 In some cases, coarctation is seen in infancy.
 In others, it may not be seen until school-age or teenage years.
 Coarctation of the aorta may be diagnosed in infants, school-age children, or teens.

+Babies born with coarctation of the aorta frequently have other congenital heart defects, including abnormalities in the mitral valve and the aortic valve, and a ventricular septal defect (VSD), a hole in the wall between the heart’s lower chambers (ventricles).
 About half of children with coarctation of the aorta also have an abnormal mitral valve.
-This is the valve between the left upper and lower chambers of the heart.
+This is the valve between the left upper and lower chambers of the hert.

 Most of the time, coarctation of the aorta has no known cause.
 Some heart defects present at birth have a genetic link.
 This means they happen more often in certain families.